-If you feel like despite your best efforts, you are barely putting a dent in your debt load, maybe it is time to rethink your debt repayment strategy.
-One option is to consolidate your debt, but how do you know if debt consolidation is the smart strategy for your financial situation?
+Despite your best efforts, you are barely putting a dent in your debt.
+Does this sound like you?
+Maybe it’s time to rethink your debt repayment strategy.
+One option is to consolidate debt, but how do you know if debt consolidation is the smart strategy for your financial situation?

 Is debt consolidation the solution to your debt problem?
-Here are some signs and some strategies that work.
+Here are some signs that you might need this strategy.

-Is your debt load comprised of multiple credit cards, many of which have high balances and/or have high interest rates?
+Is your debt load comprised of multiple credit cards, many of which have high balances and interest rates?
 Are you making little more than the minimum payments?
-Furthermore, are you taking cash advances out on one card just in order to make payments on another?
+Furthermore, are you taking cash advances out on one card just to make payments on another?

-If you consolidate all of your credit card debt, you can have a single payment that is targeted at paying down debt, which will generally let you pay down the balance quicker.
+If you consolidate all your credit card debt, you can have a single payment that is targeted at paying down debt.
+This will generally allow you to pay down the balance quicker.

-One problem associated with having multiple debt payments is that you just don’t have the cash flow.
-You may be using credit just to make ends meet because your debt obligations and living expenses exceed the money that you’ve got coming in.
+One problem associated with having multiple debt payments is that you just don’t have the cash flow to cover all of them.
+You may be using credit just to make ends meet, because your debt obligations and living expenses exceed the money that you’ve got coming in.

-If you have room on a lower interest bearing credit card, you may be able to do a balance transfer so that you are dealing with a single payment.
-If you choose this option, make sure that you close the other cards.
+If you have room on a lower interest credit card, you may be able to do a balance transfer so that you are dealing with a single payment.
+If you choose this option, make sure that you close the cards you transferred from.

 If you have equity in your home, it may make sense to refinance your mortgage and consolidate your debts into your mortgage payments.
-Mortgage rates are usually lower than credit cards and installment loans, but be aware that you generally incur other costs with this option, like paying an interest penalty to break your current mortgage contract, appraisal and other fees.
-Do all the math to see if this option makes sense from a cost perspective.
+Mortgage interest rates are usually lower than credit cards and installment loans; be aware that you generally incur other costs with this option, like paying an interest penalty to break your current mortgage contract, appraisal and other fees.
+Do the math to see if this option makes sense from a cost perspective.

 You could get a debt consolidation installment loan from your bank or financial institution, which lets you benefit from a single payment that will help you pay debt down faster.

 Another consolidation option is a debt management program.
-In many cases you can include credit-based debt and other unsecured debt as well (i.e. medical bills, etc.), giving you chance to centralize all of your financial commitments.
+In many cases you can include credit-based debt and other unsecured debt as well, such as medical bills, giving you a chance to centralize all of your financial commitments.
 Remember, your credit score will not be used as a qualification for this strategy.